Liam Payne: Early life

 Liam James Payne was born at New Cross Hospital in the Heath Town district of Wolverhampton on 29 August 1993, the son of infant nurse Karen Payne and fitter Geoff Payne.
 He had two older sisters named Nicola and Ruth.
 Payne was born three weeks premature and suffered frequent illnesses.
 Until the age of four, he had regular tests done in hospital as doctors noticed one of his kidneys was scarred and dysfunctional.
 In the book Dare to Dream: Life as One Direction, he mentioned that before he was four, "I was always in hospital having tests done but they couldn't find out what was wrong.
 They discovered that one of my kidneys wasn't working properly and it had scarred.
 I had to have 32 injections in my arm in the morning and evening to try and make me better."

-As a student, Payne was heavily involved in sports, particularly cross-country running.
+As a student, Payne was heavily involved in sports, particularly running.
 Payne joined the Wolverhampton & Bilston Athletics Club to pursue his running career.

 He began taking boxing lessons at the age of 12 amidst bullying from older students in secondary school.
 Payne completed 11 GCSEs at St Peter's Collegiate School (now St Peter's Collegiate Academy) before moving on to study music technology at City of Wolverhampton College.
 Payne was introduced to the world of show business at the age of 12, as a member of the Pink Productions Theatre Company, appearing as Tony Manero from Saturday Night Fever.
 Payne had previously performed in front of a crowd of 26,000 during a Wolverhampton Wanderers football match.